Baseball New Zealand: Nelson

 The Nelson Heat Baseball Club was founded in 2016.

 The club was scheduled to host the 2020 u13 National Club Championship but was cancelled due to the COVID-19 pandemic.

 Competitions

 Domestic competitions

-The Auckland Baseball Association runs a junior competition each summer, with 12U, Little League, 14U, 16U, and 18U leagues.
+The Auckland Baseball Association runs a competition each summer, with 10U, 12U, 13U, 14U, 16U, 19U, Reserve, Premier, and adult Divisional Level 1, 2, and 3 grades.

-The senior competition is dominated by Howick-Pakuranga and West City.

 Canterbury runs an internal competition, while Northland runs an internal competition for the 14U age group.

 National Club Championships

 The first true National Club Championships occurred in January 2006, when four age levels held competition: Senior, Under 19, Under 15 & Under 13.
 Prior years' tournaments were one-off or friendly competitions or only included teams from Auckland.

 2009 National Club Championships

 West City won their third national title in four years as they downed Howick-Pakuranga 7–2 in the senior final.

 Central City won the Under 12s, defeating Howick-Pakuranga 3–0.

 The tournament witnessed the longest game in Nationals history – Canterbury defeated HP 6–4 in 16 innings.
 It was small solace for Canterbury, who were eliminated on tiebreakers as all three senior teams finished 1–1.

 The tournament was marred with poor weather, as an entire day's schedule was wiped out by rain, resulting in an abbreviated schedule.